Noname929798/Qthbvcgb/README.md

     for _, npc in pairs(subpasta:GetChildren()) do
         local humanoidRootPart = npc:FindFirstChild("HumanoidRootPart")
         local humanoid = npc:FindFirstChildOfClass("Humanoid")

+while not humanoidRootPart and humanoid then wait(2) end

         if humanoidRootPart and humanoid and sp then wait(0.5)